romaminsk/waste/README.md

-TODO List:
--change url path from absolute to relative
-- make xpath more readeble
+TODO List:change url path from absolute to relative, make xpath more readeble